thistlillo/UC5_pipeline_forked/README.md

 - **EDDLL**
 - **PyTorch**
 - **PyTorch-Lightning**

-With PyTorch-Lightning library it is relatively easy to train and test the model on multiple GPUs, multiple nodes, and with different level of precision.
+With the PyTorch-Lightning library it is relatively easy to train and test the model on multiple GPUs, multiple nodes, and with different level of precision or automatic mixed precision.

 Pipelines A and B are shared among the three implementations.
 Library-specific files are organized in the subfolders of `src/eddl`, `src/pt` and `src/lightning` for, respectively, EDDL, PyTorch and PyTorch-Lightning.